theangryangel/insim.rs/README.md

 Until we're released, either:

-- Please run `cd insim && cargo doc --no-deps --open`
+- Please run `cargo doc --no-deps --open`
-- Or take a look at `insim/examples/transport`
+- Take a look at the examples in each crate

 ## TODO